Are Lithium Batteries in Ebikes Safe?

 Overcharging

-It can occur in one of two ways: when a charger fails to cut off when the battery voltage reaches its maximum setting when the BMS permits an overcharge but fails to disconnect the battery from the power source when it is complete, or both.
-It may cause the battery to overheat and catch fire in the worst situations.
-Additionally, trying to charge too quickly may be the cause.
-It is typically due to using an improper charger, which supplies current and voltage higher than the battery can safely handle.
-If the BMS or charger does not identify the problem and isolate itself, this results in overheating and later fire.
+This can occur in one of two ways: when a charger fails to cut off when the battery voltage reaches its maximum setting, or when the Battery Management System (BMS) permits an overcharge but fails to disconnect the battery from the power source when it is complete, or both.
+This may cause the battery to overheat and catch fire in the worst case.
+Additionally, trying to charge too quickly may also be a cause.

 Extreme Temperatures

 Thermal runaway is almost always a secondary effect to one or more of the above external factors and does not happen.
 Over-charging, over-discharging, leaving the battery exposed to extreme (60C+) temperatures, or severe impacts can lead to internal shorts that gradually heat the battery pack beyond safe working limits, causing the cells inside to vent.
-It is characterized by a popping noise, followed immediately by a hiss as a cell vents its rising internal pressure.
-Cells like the cheap Chinese unbranded ones do not have this manufactured-in weak point (a burst disc) and tend to violently explode instead.

 Physical Damage

-E-Bike Battery Safety Tips
+Ebike Battery Safety Tips

-• Use a functioning electric bicycle battery at all times; never use or attempt to charge a broken or defective battery.
+- Use a functioning electric bicycle battery at all times; never use or attempt to charge a broken or defective battery.

-• Use only the charger that came with your e-bike to recharge the battery.
+- Use only the charger that came with your Ebike to recharge the battery.

-• Never use refurbished, low-cost, aftermarket, or low-quality e-bike batteries.
+- Never use refurbished, low-cost, aftermarket, or low-quality Ebike batteries.

-• When not in use, if at all possible, keep your e-bike battery inside a fire-resistant cabinet or container.
+- When not in use, if at all possible, keep your Ebike battery inside a fire-resistant cabinet or container.

-• To properly dispose of damaged e-bike batteries, speak with your local fire department and store them outside.
+- To properly dispose of damaged Ebike batteries, speak with your local fire department and store them outside.

-• And of course, always keep a fire extinguisher nearby.
+- If possible, always keep a fire extinguisher nearby.

 Conclusion